 - Sliced Almonds – We’re using lightly crushed sliced almonds to roll the cookies in before baking.

 - Assorted Jams – Use an assortment of naturally sweetened jams for a refined sugar-free and Paleo-friendly cookie.

 How to Make Almond Flour Thumbprint Cookies:

-- The almond flour based dough is simply stirred together by hand in a large bowl until it comes together.
+- The almond flour based dough is first stirred together by hand in a large bowl.
 If you find the dough is sticky it can be refrigerated for a few minutes until easier to handle and formed into balls.

 Rolled in chopped almonds and filled with an assortment of jams, these easy to make gluten-free jam thumbprint cookies are a classic for any occasion.

 - 3 Tablespoons/45g palm shortening (or room temperature butter for a non-vegan version)